Rolling hairpin replication: Asymmetric junction resolution

-When MVM genomes replicate in vivo, the aforementioned nick may not occur because both ends of the dimer replicative form contain an efficient number of right-end hairpin origins.
-Therefore, replication forks may progress back toward the dimer junction from the genome's right end, copying the top strand of the B arm before the final resolution nick.
-This bypasses dimer bridge resolution and recycles the top strand into a replicating duplex dimer pool.
-In a closely related virus, LuIII, the single-strand nick releases a positive-sense strand with its left-end hairpin in the flop orientation.
-Unlike MVM, LuIII packages strands of both sense with equal frequency.
-In the negative-sense strands, the left-end hairpins are all in the flip orientation, while in the positive-sense strands, there are an equal number of flip and flop orientations.
-Compared to MVM, LuIII contains a two-base insertion immediately 3′ of the nick site in the right origin, which impairs its efficiency.
-Because of this, the reduced efficiency of replication fork assembly in the genome's right end may favor single-strand nicking by giving it more time to occur.
+In vivo, the aforementioned nick may not occur because the ends of the dimer replicative form have efficient right-end origins.
+Consequently, replication forks may progress back toward the dimer junction from the genome's right end, copying the B arm's top strand before the final resolution nick.
+This bypasses dimer bridge resolution and recycles the top strand into a pool of replicating duplex dimers.
+For LuIII, a heterotelomeric parvovirus, the single-strand nick releases a positive-sense strand with its left-end hairpin in the flop orientation.
+Unlike MVM, LuIII packages both sense strands with equal frequency due to a 2-base insertion in the right-end origin that slows initiation.
+In the negative-sense strands, left-end hairpins are all in the flip orientation, while in positive-sense strands, there are an equal number of flips and flops.
+When the 2-base insertion is removed, nicking efficiency returns to normal and LuIII mainly encapsidates negative-sense genomes.
+Packaging of a particular 3′ terminus is therefore not driven by a specific packaging signal.
+(Note: LuIII is the main parvovirus that has been used to study parvovirus packaging.)